 Gene and cell therapy has the potential to transform medicine, providing long term and potentially curative treatment options for a wide range of diseases.
-We expect several highly promising cell and gene therapies have been launched recently, including GSK's StrimvelisTM and Novartis’s KymriahTM.
+Several highly promising cell and gene therapies have been launched recently, including GSK's StrimvelisTM and Novartis’s KymriahTM.
 We are a crucial partner to Novartis as we provide the lentiviral vectors used in reprogramming patients T-cells with Novartis's CTL019 therapy.

 At Oxford BioMedica our goal is to build a sustainable and profitable biopharmaceutical company for our shareholders through the successful development and commercialisation of breakthrough gene and cell-based medicines that improve the lives of patients.
-We are doing this by exploiting our LentiVector® platform to develop our own products and to build partnerships with other companies working with lentiviral vector products
+We are doing this by exploiting our LentiVector® platform to develop our own products and to build partnerships with other companies working with lentiviral vector product.

 The LentiVector® platform is an advanced lentiviral-based gene delivery system designed to overcome the safety and delivery challenges associated with earlier generation vectors.